 NLP is the science of decoding language as humans actually use it rather than by strict dictionary definitions.
 NLP allows for slang, poor grammar, metaphors, and more.
 It’s what allows you to enter normal human syntax into a Google search and get the right result.
 It’s what allows a search for “Cool dog photo” to bring back this photo instead of just a dog in the snow.

 We’re probably all familiar with the ability to use Google Translate to change a phrase from one language to another.
 Building language translation into image semantics helps to make it a truly transcultural communication system.

-All of the categories of tagging listed above are available in some form as AI services, which can be used to tag a great number of images very quickly and cheaply.
+All of the categories of tagging listed above are available in some form as AI services, which can be used to tag many images very quickly and cheaply.
 Some of these tags may even be helpful.
-(Unfortunately, at the moment, a lot of them are either wrong or unhelpful.)
+(Unfortunately, at the moment, many of them are either wrong or unhelpful.)
 There can be quite a bit of slop here.

 In the next post, we’ll look at the way that all these tagging tools can be brought together to create a more comprehensive way to understand image content programmatically.